feabhas/cmake-host/README.md

 # Basic Usage

-The Feahbas project build process uses [CMake](https://cmake.org/) as the underlying build system.
+The Feabhas project build process uses [CMake](https://cmake.org/) as the underlying build system.
 CMake is itself a build system generator and we have configured it to generate the build files used by [GNU Make](https://www.gnu.org/software/make/) under Linux or Ninja under Windows when used as a Visual Studio CMake